-Lack of transparency, use of obfuscating language, and the suppression of information is used by management to hinder accountability and impede the ability of staff and students to make informed decisions.
+Lack of transparency, use of obfuscating language, and the suppression of information are all used by management to hinder accountability and impede the ability of staff and students to make informed decisions.
 Leaking information exposes wrongdoing, promotes transparency, and holds our institutions accountable.

 Leaking information has risks, including legal consequences and personal repercussions.
-However there are strategies to mitigate discovery or allow others to take the burden.
+However there are strategies to mitigate discovery or allow others to bear the burden.

 Quick tips:

-- Leaks from staff are one of the only ways students can find out what is happening in their institution (AUSA doesn't share much).
+Leaks from staff are one of the only ways students can find out what is happening in their institution.

 - email@wearetheuniversity.org

-- Reminder: use a personal email address, not your work/study email address.
+- Reminder: use a personal or disposable email address, not your work/study email address.

 Legal